jooyung/joyWorks/MD/2012-Illustrated Csharp-4e-Daniel Solis.md

 ####float or double to decimal
 ####decimal to float or double
 ##Reference Conversions
+As you well know by now, reference objects comprise two parts in memory: **the reference** and **the data**.

+- Part of the information held by the reference is the *type of the data it is pointing at*.
+- A reference conversion takes a source reference (srcRef) and returns a reference (targetRef) pointing at the same place in the heap but "labels" the reference as a different type.
 ###Implicit Reference Conversions
 ###Explicit Reference Conversions
 ###Valid Explicit Reference Conversions

+- Cast is unnecessary; A is the base class of B.
+- Allowed because myVAr1 is null.
+- This cast is fine because the data is of type B.
 ##Boxing Conversions
+All C# types, including the *value types*, are derived from type *object*. *<u>Value types</u>*, however, are efficient, lightweight types that do not, by default, include their object component in the *heap*.

+When the object component is needed, however, you can use **boxing**, which is an implicit conversion that takes a value type value, creates from it a full reference type object in the heap, and returns a reference to the object.
 ###Boxing Creates a Copy
 ###The Boxing Conversions
 ##Unboxing Conversions